alces-software/flight-appliance-docs/docs/source/graphicaldesktop/graphicaldesktop.rst

 Application types that are not marked with a star (``*``) need to be enabled before they can be started.
 To enable a new session type, use the command ``alces session enable <type>``.
 Enabling a new session type will automatically install any required application and support files.
 Once enabled, users can start a new session using the command ``alces session start <type>``.

+.. note:: Enabling a new session type only enables it for the machine that you run the command from, any other nodes will need to have the type enabled too.

 Viewing and terminating running sessions
 ----------------------------------------